FRAMETALKS crossing borders

-During the final weekend, it became clear how FRAMETALKS is able to transcend disciplinary boundaries: the social sculpture action shifted beyond the local NGO sphere and those who are already into eco-social practice.
-It was part of both the Museumsnacht (Night of the Museums) and later, a special church service led by Stefan Nadolny.
+During the final weekend, this transcending of disciplinary boundaries became clear as the social sculpture action shifted beyond the local communities and the NGO sphere and beyond those already into eco-social practice.
+It was also part of the art-world's Museumsnacht (Night of the Museums) and a special FRAMETALKS church service led by Stefan Nadolny.

-The Museumsnacht event invited participants to become aware of their 'frames', gathering this 'substance' in their booklets, and then exchanging this through the deerskin frame, or, on a small blackboard.
-One hour, instead of one-day, was devoted to each of the 5 Realities.
+The Museumsnacht event invited participants to become aware of their 'frames', gathering their perceptions and existing ideas in their booklets, and then exchanging this 'substance' through the deerskin frame, or, on a small blackboard.
+One hour was devoted to each of the 5 Realities.

 This Museumsnacht process was preceded by short introductions from Shelley Sacks and Stefan Nadolny, and a closing reflection on the value and contribution that such work can make to the challenges and difficulties in the world.
-Stefan said that despite today's global problems and shared concerns, different disciplines and groupings still tend to stay in their respective silos, including religion and art, with little exploration of common purpose and shared approaches.
-Stefan, Shelley and others described how FRAMETALKS crosses many invisible but powerful boundaries, and how a transdisciplinary approach could, according to Stefan, be seen as one form of 'transcendence'.
-Stefan said that although reaching large numbers of people might be difficult, posing questions in imaginative and engaging ways,would bring different communities together, and make a real contribution to moving beyond separate positions and silos.
+Stefan said that despite today's global problems and shared concerns, different disciplines and groupings still tend to stay in their silos, including religion and art, with little exploration of common purpose and shared approaches.
+Stefan, Shelley and others described how FRAMETALKS extends across many invisible but significant boundaries, and how a transdisciplinary approach could, according to Stefan, be seen as one form of 'transcendence'.
+Stefan said that although reaching large numbers of people with FRAMETALKS might be a challenge, posing questions in imaginative and engaging ways as FRAMETALKS does, would bring different communities together, and make a real contribution to moving beyond mutually exclusive positions and silos.